 It’s better to water less often and deeply than frequently only on the surface as roots will grow shallow; not preparing your plants to become drought resistant.
-Moisture should get 6 inches deep for annuals and perennials and 12 inches deep or more for shrubs and trees.
-Keep in mind in extreme heat and sun, leaves can wilt even if the soil is moist.
+Moisture should get six inches deep for annuals and perennials and twelve inches deep or more for shrubs and trees.
+Keep in mind in extreme heat and sun leaves can wilt even if the soil is moist.
 It’s a natural way to protect themselves from aspiration (evaporation from the leaves).
-Use a spade to check or a moisture meter probe (about ten bucks) can do the trick.
+Use a spade to check or with a moisture meter probe will do the trick (about ten bucks).

 Too much water is just as damaging as not enough.
 Leaf curl, which looks like wilting, can be a symptom of too much water.
-Roots need to breath and over-watering or too thick mulch will suffocate roots causing plant demise or failure.
+Roots need to breathe, and over-watering or too thick mulch will suffocate roots, causing plant demise or failure.

 Other tips: While plants prefer consistent moisture, letting the soil dry out a little before watering encourages deeper (better) root growth.
-Keep evenly moist – watering only one side of plant will cause one-sided root growth and poor absorption of nutrients from the soil.
-If water starts running over the soil, it’s too much water at one time.
+Keep evenly moist – watering only one side of the plant will cause one-sided root growth and poor absorption of nutrients from the soil.
+If water starts running over the ground, it’s too much water at one time.
 Move forward and come back after it soaks in.
 There’s always the efficient automatic drip irrigation systems.
-Whoa baby.
+Whoa, baby.
 That’s living it up!